skylight-hq/skylight.digital/pages/toolkits/content_guide/08_urls_and_filenames.md

 Again, the shorter the better, but long paths are more excusable than long domains.

-Paths are typically understood as hierarchies that become increasingly specific: /our-style/urls-and-filenames/ reflects that urls-and-filenames is part of our-style.
-If this were a much larger guide, it’s possible that it could be divided further, for example /our-style/urls-and-filenames/creating-urls/.
+Paths are typically understood as hierarchies that become increasingly specific: `/our-style/urls-and-filenames/` reflects that `urls-and-filenames` is part of `our-style`.
+If this were a much larger guide, it’s possible that it could be divided further, for example `/our-style/urls-and-filenames/creating-urls/`.

 Each level of a path should make it possible to find the content beneath it:

-* The content at the root level should reflect that /our-style/ is present.
+* The content at the root level should reflect that `/our-style/` is present.
-* /our-style/ should make it easy to find urls-and-filenames/.
+* `/our-style/` should make it easy to find `urls-and-filenames/`.

 Conversely, the user should be able to remove a level from the path and end up at the parent of the original content.

 Paths should be designed to be sensible for the user, not to reflect internal technical or bureaucratic structure.
-For example, filename extensions like .php should be avoided as they reflect the internal technology used on the server (and will not reflect even that if the site later changes to a different technology).
+For example, filename extensions like `.php` should be avoided as they reflect the internal technology used on the server (and will not reflect even that if the site later changes to a different technology).

 When separating words in a path, use hyphens.
 Hyphens are commonly understood by search engines to indicate word breaks (whereas other separators, like underscores, are not).